Iliascka/todo-app/README.md

 ## Functionality

-Users can create new todo items, mark tasks as completed and delete tasks.
+Users can create, complete, and delete todo items with real-time updates using a component-based structure.

 ## Technology